candu/blog-old/source/_posts/2012-11-07-healthy-isnt-a-place-you-go-to.markdown

 In this post, I expand on some [earlier thoughts](/blog/2012/10/02/welcome-to-quantified-savagery/) about the nature and purpose of the [Quantified Self movement](http://quantifiedself.com/).
+In looking at personal identity from a Quantified Self perspective, I argue that self-tracking gives us a means for reclaiming control of that identity.

 <!-- more -->